 Although the quotation of 1 Enoch in Jude 14–15 is often noted, the complex dependencies between 1 Enoch, Jude, and the Petrine epistles, as well as the general importance of the theology of 1 Enoch in the New Testament, often go under-appreciated.
 Taking a closer look at these books provides some insight into how early Christian authors adapted each others’ work and drew upon texts that were ultimately omitted from the Bible.
-The relationship between these books also poses a problem for conservative theologians and clergy who acknowledge the fictional nature of 1 Enoch while insisting on the infallibility of the biblical works directly based on it.
+The relationship between these books might also pose a problem for some conservative theologians and clergy who believe the Catholic epistles to be inerrant, but not earlier works like 1 Enoch.
 The Book of Enoch as the Background to 1 Peter, 2 Peter, and JudeContinue reading

 There might be no Old Testament story more popular or seared more deeply into Western consciousness than the legend of David and Goliath.
 It is surprising, then, how few people (aside from scholars) have read the story carefully enough to notice its many oddities and contradictions.
 The Goliath narrative in 1 Samuel 16–18 is, in fact, two different stories spliced together, and there is yet another brief account in 2 Samuel 21.
 These three versions of the iconic tale show the interesting ways in which Biblical authors utilized and revised their source materials.
 The Men Who Killed Goliath: Unraveling the Layers of Tradition behind a Timeless Tale of HeroismContinue reading